EdbMails EDB Recovery and Migration software

 • Disable Security Defaults

-• Step 1: Check that your system meets the Exchange 2019 setup requirements.
+• Step 1: Check that your system meets the Exchange server setup requirements.

-Below links will help you to know about the network, hardware and operating system requirements for installing Exchange server 2019.
+The following links will help you set up your target Exchange server.
+Learn more about the network, hardware, coexistence scenarios, and operating system requirements for installing Exchange.

-• Step 2: Prepare your system with the following prerequisites for Exchange 2019
+• Step 2: Prepare your system with the following prerequisites for Exchange server

-Complete the following prerequisites for Active Directory, Windows 2019 Mailbox server, and Windows 2019 Edge Transport servers before installing Exchange server 2019.
+Complete the following prerequisites for Active Directory, Windows Mailbox server, and Windows Edge Transport servers before installing the target Exchange server.

 2. Windows Server prerequisites for Exchange 2019

-• Step 3: Setup the target Exchange Server 2019 for migration
+• Step 3: Set up the target Exchange server for migration

-1. Before installing Exchange Server 2019, you need to prepare your Active Directory forest and its domains for the new version of Exchange.
+1. Before installing the Exchange server you need to prepare your Active Directory forest and its domains for the new version of Exchange.

 2. If you have a separate team to manage the Active Directory schema, you need to first extend the active directory schema, else proceed to the next step to prepare the Active Directory.